flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 ### Culprits and Victims

-When we have set of not-GCed objects, some of them (victims) are not GC-ed because they are holded by others (culprits).
-Normally, to fix the leaks, you need to resolve culprits and victims will follow.
+If you have a set of not-GCed objects, some of them (victims) may be not GC-ed because they are holded by others (culprits).
+Normally, to fix the leaks, you need to fix just culprits.

+The tool detects culprits, so that you know where to focus.

 ### Limitations